 Most bodybuilding federations come into this category and there are quite a few!
 They don't generally carry out drug testing and don't have any criteria to enforce on this subject.
 (UKBFF being the exception, having one drug tested show per year) These include UKBFF, NABBA, WABBA, IBFA, NAC most independently run bodybuilding area shows.

-I say pseudo natural as there are some shows out there who state that they are natural but there's no clear policies or drug testing / polygraphing taking place.
+I say pseudo natural as there are some shows out there who state that they are natural but there aren't always clear policies or drug testing / polygraphing taking place, or you just have to be 'clean' on the day'.
 If this is important to you, and you are not sure, its always best to check with people who have competed before for their experience, or contact the federation and ask them.

 Old School bodybuilding

 These are shows that have fairly set traditional classes, with a traditional format and cater for all levels of bodybuilding.
 Some are more open to new classes, but they still have a fairly traditional feel about them.
-I would put federations like UKBFF, NABBA, WABBA, NAC , IBFA, NAC, UKDFBA, NAC, BNBF & WNBA all into this category.
+I would put federations like NPA, UKBFF, NABBA, WABBA, NAC , IBFA, NAC, UKDFBA, NAC & BNBF all into this category.

 Fitness / Model / Talent Competitions